 Section 16(a) of the Exchange Act requires our directors, executive officers, and holders of more than 10% of our common stock to file reports regarding their ownership and changes in ownership of our securities with the SEC, and to furnish us with copies of all Section 16(a) reports that they file.
-Specific due dates for these reports have been established, and we are required to report in this proxy statement any failure to comply therewith during the fiscal year ended December 31, 2011.
-We believe that during the fiscal year ended December 31, 2011, our directors, executive officers, and greater than 10% shareholders complied with all applicable Section 16(a) filing requirements, with the exception of the Form 4s filed in connection with HSNi's first cash dividend declared in the fourth quarter of 2011 and reinvested into common stock for our directors and executive officers.
-In connection with this transaction, each of the Form 4s for Ms. Grossman, Ms. Schmeling, Mr. Henchel, Ms. Letizio, Mr. Attinella, Mr. Blatt, Mr. Bousquet-Chavanne, Mr. Boyd, Mr. Costello, Mr. Follo, Ms. Kugelman, Mr. McInerney and Mr. Morse were filed late due to administrative error.
+Specific due dates for these reports have been established, and we are required to report in this proxy statement any failure to comply therewith during the fiscal year ended December 31, 2012.
+We believe that during the fiscal year ended December 31, 2012, our directors, executive officers, and greater than 10% shareholders complied with all applicable Section 16(a) filing requirements.
 In making this statement, we have relied upon a review of the copies of Section 16(a) reports furnished to us and the written representations of our directors, executive officers, and greater than 10% shareholders that no Form 5s were required to be filed under applicable SEC rules.